 I never really gave storm drains much thought.
 Occasionally, I’d notice a sign that said drain empties directly to the ocean but I didn’t put the garbage piece together with the storm drain pollution piece.

 As for my water supply at home, I’ve only wondered what the lead content was.
 I had no idea where the water came from.
 I just take this kind of stuff for granted.

 Things changed when the MWRA came to visit our elementary school.
 The first question is what does MWRA stand for?
 I would have struggled with that: Metropolitan Water Resource Authority.
 They are the folks who worry about our water supply including drinking water, wastewater and storm drain.

 In this unit on Our Water Supply, I cover:

 - The history of the reservoir where I live

 - Waste Water

-- How to measure the pH of water
+- How to measure the pH of the water

 - Free Printable eBook Dwayne the Storm Drain

 - A list of relevant books for kids